martinda/external-workspace-manager/README.md

 to the workspace path, resulting in the folowing workspace path:
 `/root/path/$JOB_NAME/$BUILD_NUMBER`.
 So if the `JOB_NAME`
 is `builder` and the `BUILD_NUMBER` is 12, then the workspace is `/root/path/builder/12`.
-If the Cloudbees Folder plugin is in use, the `$JOB_NAME` also includes the folder name(s).
+If the Folder plugin is in use, the `$JOB_NAME` also includes the folder name(s).

 To reuse the same workspace in a downstream job, specify the name of